danipoma/OL-Connect-utility-scripts/README.md

 # Tips & Tricks
 ## Complex scripts in Location Mode
-In that mode, you are restricted to method chaining.
+In that mode you are not allowed to use statements.

 However we can break ourselves free like this:
 ```javascript